Module Catalogue 2026/27

 Assessment Rationale And Relationship

-Formative assessment through weekly lab exercises is designed to test skills in presenting and interpreting environmental data in preparation for the practical portfolio report.
+Formative assessments in the form of practice exercises provided in laboratory and computer practical sessions are designed to test skills in presenting and interpreting environmental data in preparation for the practical portfolio.

 Study-abroad, non-Erasmus exchange and Loyola students spending semester 1 only are required to finish their assessment while in Newcastle.
 Where an exam is present, an alternative form of assessment will be set and where coursework is present, an alternative deadline will be set.
 Details of the alternative assessment will be provided by the module leader.